raynamharris/CV/CV.md

 -	Maintainer of the Software Carpentry Git and Data Carpentry Genomics lessons

-- 	Contributor to the Spanish Translations of UNIX, GIT and R, Software Carpentry
+- 	Contributor to the Spanish Translations of UNIX, GIT and R

 -   Instructor Training, Software Carpentry and Data Carpentry